thepwrtank18/SkyrimSELauncher/readme.md

 Allows running SKSE (and more) from Steam.

 ## Compatibility
-Skyrim SE Launcher is compatible with the Steam release.
+SkyrimSELauncher is compatible with the Steam release.
 The BNet and Microsoft versions are untested.

 ## Installation
 1. Download from [releases](https://github.com/thepwrtank18/SkyrimSELauncher/releases), or find a bleeding edge (may have bugs, requires GitHub account) release [here](https://github.com/thepwrtank18/SkyrimSELauncher/actions).